When you face circumstances you don’t enjoy or problems you can’t readily solve, Jamie Spannhake says it can be helpful to shift perspective.

 - I get to negotiate a settlement, which can be an interesting experience and provide clients with much-needed resolution.

 When you think about all the tasks you “have to” do today, change your words and see how much better you feel.
+Considering other people’s opinions can also help you see these tasks from a new angle and appreciate their value.

-2. Shift Perspective, Change Something Small
+2. Shifting Perspectives, Change Something Small

 3. Use “What I Like About It Is …”